British-Iranian aid worker moved back to jail from hospital ward: husband

 LONDON (Reuters) - British-Iranian aid worker Nazanin Zaghari-Ratcliffe has been transferred back to an Iranian prison from a hospital psychiatric ward, her husband said on Monday.

-Zaghari-Ratcliffe, a project manager with the Thomson Reuters Foundation, had been moved to the psychiatric ward of Imam Khomeini hospital in the capital, the campaign group seeking to free her said last week.
+Zaghari-Ratcliffe, a project manager with the Thomson Reuters Foundation, was moved to the psychiatric ward of Imam Khomeini hospital in the capital on July 15, the “Free Nazanin” campaign group run by her husband said last week.

 “Nazanin has been returned from psychiatric hospital, and is now back in Evin prison,” her husband, Richard, said in a statement.
+She was discharged at her request and the request of the hospital doctor, the campaign group said.

+Zaghari-Ratcliffe was told she had been admitted to hospital for a 10-day period of assessment.
+She received psychotherapy sessions, had physical checks and was prescribed some medicines, the campaign group seeking her release said.

+In quotes supplied by the group, Zaghari-Ratcliffe said she was kept in a private room measuring 2 meters by 3 meters (6.5 feet by 9.8 feet) and was handcuffed and chained to the bed day and night.

 Zaghari-Ratcliffe was arrested in April 2016 at a Tehran airport as she headed back to Britain with her daughter after a family visit, and was sentenced to five years in jail after being convicted of plotting to overthrow Iran’s clerical establishment.